twr14152/Network-Automation-Scripts-Python3/restconf/README.md

 # Restconf

-This repo is extremely out of date and lacking.
-At the time I started this it wasn't real clear how it should be used.
-If I can get more time I will try and update it.
-For now all I have is really one working example.
-I will try to get around to updating this befor too much longer.
+The lab I'm using for testing is containerlab and arista ceos for this.
+I notice that hostname look up using python requests is significantly slower than curl.
+If I use the IP address with python/requests I do not have the extremely slow response times.
+Not exactly sure why that is but its working better with IP addresssing.

+This first example is how to configure a cisco ios xe device

 08.03.2025_restconf_ex.py
 - configures loopback 72